-- The date that the plan or any benefit option under the plan is terminated. - The last day of the month in which you cease to be an eligible employee. - The date you die. - The last day of the month in which you were last in pay status (whether actively at work or on paid leave). - The last day of the month in which you terminate employment. - The last day of the month in which you are laid off or reduce your hours of employment such that you are no longer an eligible employee. - The last day of the month in which you move from a position that participates in the plan to a position that does not. - The last day of the month during which you fail to pay any required premium. - The date you become a full-time member of the armed forces of any country.
+- The date that the plan or any benefit option under the plan is terminated. - The date that the plan or any benefit option under the plan is voluntarily waived in accordance with section 1.3.3, Waiver of Benefits. - The last day of the month in which you cease to be an eligible employee. - The date you die. - The last day of the month in which you were last in pay status (whether actively at work or on paid leave). - The last day of the month in which you terminate employment.

+- The last day of the month in which you are laid off or reduce your hours of employment such that you are no longer an eligible employee. - The last day of the month in which you move from a position that participates in the plan to a position that does not. - The last day of the month during which you fail to pay any required premium. - The date you become a full-time member of the armed forces of any country.